AltropInc/alt/doc/script/Operators.md

 | >>=    |          | L-hift assign    | shiftable     | assignment(12)| right            |
 | <<=    |          | R-hift assign    | shiftable     | assignment(12)| right            |
 | ,      |          | seperator        | access        | sequence(13)  | right            |

+Note that `::` and `.` has special meaning and cannot be used as an operator character in a function name.
+They are listed here just for lexcial processing purpose.

 ## Operator Precedence